 3. Where the standard formula for the calculation of the spread risk sub-module of the Solvency Capital Requirement as referred to in Chapter V, Section 6, Subsection 5 for the purpose of the calculation of the increased Solvency Capital Requirement referred to in paragraph 2, the capital requirement for spread risk of the relevant securitisation positions shall be based on risk factors as referred to in Article 159bis, but increased by no less than 250 % of those risk factors.

-The increased risk factors shall be progressively increased with each subsequent breach of the requirements set out in Article 246 RL4..
+The increased risk factors shall be progressively increased with each subsequent breach of the requirements set out in Article 246 RL4.

 4. Where insurance and reinsurance undertakings fail to comply with the requirements set out in Article 246 RL4 (4) to (7) in any respect by reason of their negligence or omission, the supervisory authorities shall assess whether that failure should be considered a significant deviation of the undertaking's system of governance as referred to in Article 37(1)(c) of Directive 2009/138/EC.